 Perform corrective work on all areas not meeting the requirements of Table 888.04-1.
-Perform all corrective work to the satisfaction the Engineer.
+Perform all corrective work to the satisfaction of the Engineer.
 Reinstall raised pavement markers in accordance with Item 621 after the review and any required corrective work.

 Method of Measurement.
 The Department will measure HFST by the number of square yards (square meters) completed and accepted in place.
 The Department will determine the width by measuring the actual width of the HFST.
 The Department will measure the length along the centerline of each roadway or ramp.